s-r-e-e-r-a-j/FTPBuster/README.md

 # FTPBuster

  FTPBuster is a powerful command-line brute-forcing tool designed to brute-force FTP, SFTP, and explicit FTPS servers by performing dictionary-based attacks.
+It is intended for **ethical hacking and penetration testing**

 ---